#1 Posture Tip For Gamers

-At the conclusion of the study, the authors stated that “the research provided evidence that ergonomic intervention should result in knowledge, body posture improvement, a better workplace, and a decrease of musculoskeletal disorders”
+After the study, the authors stated that “the research provided evidence that ergonomic intervention should result in knowledge, body posture improvement, a better workplace, and a decrease of musculoskeletal disorders”

-Each intervention has its own limitations, but alas they all provided benefit to the participants.
+Each intervention has its limitations, but alas they all provided benefit to the participants.
 This study had a focus on office workers, but these interventions are very generalisable.

 Two of the interventions link nicely into a catchphrase used earlier in the article, “motion is lotion”

-A population that spends a lot of time seated in the Esports community.
+A population that spends a lot of time seated is the Esports community.
 Whether they are professional or amateur, gamers spend a lot of time sitting down participating in what they love.
 I think it’s a great passion, there is certainly becoming a large scope for careers in the industry.
 It would awesome to help gamers participate safely.
 Minor interventions could have a massive effect on the longevity for the gamers and the enjoyment they get out of their hobby.